 5. The Subordinate Lien Obligations Account is used to make debt service payments and other required deposits with respect to any outstanding Subordinate Lien Obligations.
 As of the date of this Official Statement, the only Subordinate Lien Obligations outstanding are certain loans by the Illinois Environmental Protection Agency ("IEPA").
 See "OUTSTANDING DEBT AND ANNUAL DEBT SERVICE-Subordinate Obligations."
 The City is obligated to make required debt service and other deposits in the Subordinate Lien Obligations Account on the Business Day immediately preceding each January 1 and July 1.
-Moneys on deposit in the Subordinate Lien Obligations Account, as directed by a certificate of the Authorized Officer.
+Moneys on deposit in the Subordinate Lien Obligations Account shall be applied without priority to any subaccounts established in the Subordinate Lien Obligations Account, as directed by a certificate of the Authorized Officer.